calloncampbell/forza-telemetry-bridge/README.md

 - `AvroBinaryGZip`: Avro binary encoding with GZIP compression.
 - `AvroJsonGZip`: Avro JSON encoding with GZIP compression.

-Thje `Json` encoding is the default and recommended encoding for telemetry data.
+The `Json` encoding is the default and recommended encoding for telemetry data.
 It encodes the data in JSON format, whereby the data structures conform to the Avro schema defined in the [xRegistry manifest](./xregistry/forza-telemetry.xreg.json).